TanimSk/WRO-FE-2025_Team-Echo-Drift/README.md

 <br>

 After that, we were facing an issue for motion blur due to speed.
-We've resolved this issue by setting explicit `Exposure rate` and `Analogue gain` in our camera configuration:
+We've resolved this issue by setting explicit `Exposure rate` and `Analogue gain`, and disabling `Auto Exposure` & `Auto white balance` in our camera configuration:

 <img width="560" alt="image" src="https://github.com/user-attachments/assets/d37004e0-7c14-49ed-90fa-8d76a48db845" />